Published on October 23, 2024

 Infertility caused by low sperm count can be stressful for both you and your partner.
 Complications can include:

-• Expensive and involved assisted reproductive techniques, such as in vitro fertilization (IVF)
+• Expensive and involved fertility treatments such as in vitro fertilization (IVF).

 Prevention

-To protect your fertility, avoid known factors that can affect sperm count and quality.
-For example:
+To protect your fertility, try to stay away from known factors that can affect sperm count and quality.
+Take these steps:

 • Don't smoke.